 - Street drugs that are inhaled, called “poppers” (amyl nitrate, butyl nitrate or nitrite)

-Ask your healthcare provider or pharmacist if you are not sure if you take a nitrate medicine.
+Ask your healthcare provider or pharmacist if you are not sure if you take a nitrate or guanylate cyclase stimulator medicine.

 What is Adcirca?